mohamedmansour/my-hangouts-extension/README.md

  - This extension does not use external servers, it uses the Google+ Search API
  - This extension does not send your hangouts to any external server.
- - This extension does not receive updates from other clients,
+ - This extension does not receive updates from other clients.
  - This extension does not use Google Analytics to track your every move.
+ - This extension does not serve ads to you.
  - This extension is 100% Open Source.
  - This extension is fast, secure, and simple to use.
  - This extension cannot leak any information, your information stays with you.

+Basically, this extension just presents another view to see hangouts, that is all!

 Contributors
 -----------